nodejs/undici/README.md

 <a name='close'></a>
 #### `client.close([callback]): Promise|Void`

-Closes the client and gracefully waits fo enqueued requests to complete before invoking the callback.
+Closes the client and gracefully waits for enqueued requests to complete before invoking the callback.

 Returns a promise if no callback is provided.